The Pikaia Award

 In 2002, the Paleontology Division introduced a new award, the Pikaia Award.
 The Pikaia Award is awarded in recognition of a recent contribution to research on any aspect of Canadian paleontology, or by a Canadian to paleontology, that is judged to constitute an outstanding accomplishment in the field.
 The outstanding accomplishment may be a single paper or monograph or a series of closely related papers.
 The award will normally go to an individual who is no more than 15 years past their last degree.

-The Pikaia award is named after Pikaia, an early cephalochordate known from the Burgess Shale.
-It is awarded biennially in even-numbered years.
+The Pikaia award is named after Pikaia gracilens, an early cephalochordate known from the Burgess Shale.
+It is awarded every three years.

 Recent awardees